aletempiac/DES-cracker/project/REPORT.md

 <img src="../doc/state_machine.png" alt="state machine" width="500" style="float: left; margin-right: 10px;" />

-The machine is controlled with four states:
+The machine is composed of four states:
-* **IDLE**: this is the waiting state where the machine is idle and waits for the start signal to be raised.
+* **IDLE**: this is state where the machine is idle and waits for the start signal to be raised.
-* **WAIT_PIPE**: this is the state where the machine begin to search for the keys but the output doesn't still have the right value due to the pipeline latency.
-So a counter is set to count through the pipeline stages.
-The output of the `key selector` is ignored.
-When the counter reaches the pipe stages number the `end_count` signal is raised and the next state will be the `COMPARE` state.
+* **WAIT_PIPE**: this is the state where the machine begin to search for the keys but the output does not have the right value to compare yet, due to the pipeline latency.
+A counter is then incremented to count for all the pipeline stages.
+The output of the `KEY SELECTOR` is ignored.
+When the counter reaches the pipe stages number, the `end_count` signal is raised and the next state will be the `COMPARE` state.
-* **COMPARE**: From here the machine will generate and search the right key waiting for the `found_local` signal to be high.
+* **COMPARE**: from here the machine will generate and search the right key waiting for the `found_local` signal to be high.
-* **FND**: this is the final state when the right key has been found.
-The found signal is raised for a clock cycle and the output contains the cracked key.
-Then the machine comes back to the `IDLE` state.
+* **FND**: this is the final state that is reached when the right key has been found.
+The `found` signal is raised for a clock cycle and the output contains the cracked key.
+Then, the machine goes back to the `IDLE` state.

-Whenever a stop signal is raised, the machine returns to the `IDLE` state.
+Whenever a `stop` signal is raised, the machine returns to the `IDLE` state.

 ## AXI4 lite machinery